AkaBlur/ansible-automation/README.md

 ### Python Automation Deploy
 Deploys an automated Python script to the host with supported crontab entry.
 Besides the cron and SMB setup roles only the automation user needs to be specified.
-Additionally a list of necessary packages can be supplied as well.
+Additionally a list of necessary packages (package manager) can be supplied as well.
+Furthermore a python virtual environment can be created, which needs a `requirements.txt` file for pip to install requirements.

 **Vars**
 ```yaml